chasehawaii/chasehawaii.github.io/index.md

 Each issue was created into it's own branch then merged to master:
 <img width="1437px" src="https://cloud.githubusercontent.com/assets/21227204/25502195/677a9f84-2b31-11e7-8569-408e52a08912.png">

-## Milestone 3: Authentication, Administration and Data Validation
+## Milestone 3: Authentication Administration and Data Validation

 This milestone started on April 27, 2017 and will end on May 9, 2017.
 Current issues can be viewed via the [ChaseHawaii GitHub Project M3](https://github.com/chasehawaii/chasehawaii/projects/3)